 - The CMI Assembly Meeting & Seminar was held in Genoa on 7 – 8 September 2017.
 Topics on the agenda included Ship Financing, Offshore Activities, the Hanjin Bankruptcy, Refugee Migration at Sea and the US law on Bunker Supply contracts and its effect on the international arrest of ships.
 For more information please visit the event website.
 At the Assembly meeting Dr Ann Fenech was unanimously re-elected to a second term on the CMI Executive Council (see news)

-- The Danish Institute of Arbitration (DIA) has been chosen to host the next International Congress of Maritime Arbitrators (ICMA) in Copenhagen, Denmark, on 25-29 September 2017.
-For more information and registration please visit the official website under http://icma2017copenhagen.org/registration.html
+- The Danish Institute of Arbitration (DIA) hosted the latest International Congress of Maritime Arbitrators (ICMA) in Copenhagen, Denmark, on 25-29 September 2017.
+The presentations can be downloaded from the official website under http://icma2017copenhagen.org/abstract.html

 - This year’s EMLO Spring Conference was held in Genoa on Thursday 27th April 2017.
 Topics of discussion include Competition Law – How should merger and anti-trust policy and law be applied in the face of increasing concentration now and post BREXIT?’, ‘Disputes: What does the future look like for shipping disputes and damages law claims post BREXIT?’ and ‘What are the broader legal and policy implications post BREXIT for international shipping and ports?’
 For more details please see the programme.
 Should you wish to register please follow the link.
 For further queries please contact EMLO through the EMLO website.